eselimnl/dima/docs/source/algorithm.md

 **Conclusions:**

-1. There is very little variation between the corrected entropy values upon multiple repeats - a range of 0.007 was observed
+1. There was very little variation between the protein-wide mean corrected entropy value over the multiple runs - a maximum difference of ~0.008 was observed.
-2. If we take the average of all the corrected entropy values for the same position (repeated 100 times), and compare that with the average of the baseline of the same number of repeats, then the difference is approximately 0.01.
+2. If we take the average of the protein-wide mean corrected entropy values over the 100 iterations and compare that with the average for the baseline, the difference was ~0.01.

-2- 4 positions from different conservation levels (Index incidence of 1, 15, 50, 98)
+2- Entropy value across four different conservation levels (extremely diverse, ED with index incidence of 1%; highly diverse, HD with index incidence of 15%; moderately diverse, MD with index incidence of 50%; highly conserved, HC with index incidence of 98%)

 ```{image} images/clevel_entropy_deviation_100run.svg
 :alt: clevel_deviation